zalando-nakadi/nakadi-manual/docs/using/comparison.md

 - AWS restrict the number of streams available to an account to quite a low starting number, and messages can be stored for a maximum of 7 days whereas Nakadi can support a large number of event types and the expiration for events is configurable.

 - Kinesis supports resizing the number of shards in a stream wheres partition counts in Nakadi are fixed once set for an event type.

+<a name="sqs"></a>
+### AWS Simple Queue Service (SQS)

+The basic abstraction in SQS is a queue, which is quite different from a Nakadi / Kafka stream.

+- SQS does not guarantee the message order in a queue, although it "makes a best effort to preserve it".
+SQS provides at-least-once delivery of messages, so applications should be designed to be idempotent.

+- SQS queues are durable and highly available.
+A queue can hold an unlimited number of messages, with a maximum message retention of 2 weeks.
+Each message carries an opaque text payload (max.
+256KB).
+In addition to that, messages can have up to 10 message attributes, which can be read without inspecting the payload.

+- Each message in an SQS queue can only be consumed once.
+In the case of multiple consumers, each one would typically use a dedicated SQS queue, which are all hooked up to a shared Amazon SNS topic that provides the fanout.
+When a new consumer is later added to this setup, its queue will initially be empty.
+An SQS queue does not have any history, and cannot be "replayed" again like a Kafka stream.

+- SQS has "work queue" semantics.
+This means that delivered messages have to be removed from the queue explicitly by a separate call.
+If this call is not received within a configured timeframe, the message is delivered again ("automatic retry").
+After a configurable number of unsuccessful deliveries, the message is moved to a dead letter queue.

 <a name="eventhub"></a>